WKU Athletics Facilities

 After the completion of the concession stand and press box facilities, which also includes fully-equipped restrooms, WKU installed 350 permanent chairback seats prior to the 2002 season.
 The facility also has the ability to add bleachers to increase seating capacity in the future.

 The natatorium is part of the Raymond B. Preston & Activities Center on Western Kentucky University's campus.
-The Preston Center offers students, faculty, and staff one of the finest campus recreation facilities in the country.
 Constructed in 1992, the Preston Center added a new dimension to recreational activities, intramural-sports, and open recreation for the university community.
 Components of the Preston Center include a weight room, fitness room, gymnasium, dance studio, racquetball courts, swimming pool, a pro-shop, the Outdoor Recreation & Adventure Center, a Health & Fitness Lab, and many other features.
 The facility recently underwent a massive renovation, including construction of a new weight room.

 Home of Lady Topper soccer since the inaugural season of 2001, the WKU Soccer Complex is one of the finest facilities in the conference.
 With a capacity of 1,500, including many permanent spots in stadium-style seating on the sideline and additional seating available in a unique, behind-goal arrangement, Lady Topper fans have every opportunity to give the team a great home-field advantage.